 When I’m making a film like this, I’m trying to tell miniature stories with a beginning, middle and end, and characters, but I’m also trying to put a whole film together that’s doing the same.

 Because NASA does have so many disparate campaigns and missions, we decided to look at the connection between our planet and their exploration outward.

 Apollo 13, for example, is an interesting story, but Apollo 8 was more resonant because of the image of Earth that came out of it, and there was a sense that we were discovering Earth and so it better tapped into the themes in the film.

-Do you feel that future plans to have Space X and Boeing lift off American astronauts from American soil will be a return to the glory days of Apollo and the Shuttle?
+Are future plans to have Space X and Boeing lift off American astronauts from American soil a return to the glory days of Apollo and the Shuttle?

 There are a lot of people in our country who aren’t even aware that we go up to space in the Russian Soyuz rocket, and I think there is not a lot of attention paid.

 Whereas if it’s Space X lifting off in the United States with American astronauts, it would naturally garner more attention.

 I think it’s nice the idea of the United States being able to send our astronauts up in our own rockets.

 That said, I think it’s been a wonderful relationship between the US and Russia.